30193 - MANAGEMENT OF INTERNATIONAL AND SUPRANATIONAL ORGANIZATIONS

 Go to class group/s: 31

-- Use the fundamental concepts and the language of management to understand how international and supranational organizations, as well as transnational partnerships work.
+- Use the fundamental concepts and the language of management to the study of international and supranational organizations.

-- Assess how the institutional and political environment affects the overall sustainability of international and supranational organizations.
+- Evaluate the institutional and political environment and how it affects the overall sustainability of international and supranational organizations.

-- Leverage on the understanding of the interdependence between public, private and non profit actors to strengthen global development effectiveness.
+- Understand the interdependence between public, private and non profit actors in order to maximize the efficacy of global and transnational action.

 - Face-to-face lectures